 James Rothwell is Professor of Physical Geography at The University of Manchester with expertise in environmental pollution (legacy and emerging pollutants) and environmental hydrology.
-James studied Geography at undergraduate level, and completed his PhD in 2006 at The University of Manchester (under the supervision of Professors Tim Allott and Martin Evans).
+James studied Geography at undergraduate level, and completed his PhD in 2006 at The University of Manchester (under the supervision of Professor Tim Allott and Professor Martin Evans).
 His PhD investigated the storage and release of legacy heavy metals from eroding peatlands in the Peak District National Park, UK.
 He then held a 6 month fixed-term lecturing position in Geography at The University of Manchester before moving to Manchester Metropolitan University to undertake postdoctoral work.
 During this time he worked on a number of research projects, including nitrogen leaching from European forest ecosystems (with Professor Nancy Dise), arsenic contamination of peatbogs (with Professor Kevin Taylor) and water quality dynamics in NW rivers (with Professor Colin Neal from the Centre for Ecology and Hydrology).
 James then moved back to The University of Manchester in 2008 to take up a lectureship in Physical Geography - continuing his environmental research work.
 He was promoted to Senior Lecturer in 2014, Reader in 2017, and Professor in 2019.
 He has held a number of departmental, school and university leadership roles, and is currently the Director of the MSc in Green Infrastructure.
 James enjoys teaching at all levels, drawing on his research expertise and external networks.

 Professional